Sparkling Wine from a Magnum Just Hits Different

 Yeast Selection: Yeast is used to convert sugar to alcohol.
 Different yeast strains unlock different flavors and expressions in the grapes.
 One yeast strain can showcase a red fruit profile while another can bring forward more tropical notes.
 And every year, we try experiments, like a new yeast type, a different blend of grapes or a new vineyard.
 With experimentation we hope to improve our envisioned final wine.

 Fermentation Plan: As the grapes come to the winery, winemakers need to know what to do with them.
-Are we making red wine, white, or in Mawby's case, sparkling?
+Are we making red wine, white, or in Mawby's case, sparkling wine?
 Each style requires handling the grapes differently.
 Working back from the envisioned final wine, we put a fermentation plan in place.

 Stay Calm and Prepare: Even after ticking every box and checking our list twice, we understand we are at Mother's Natures mercy.
 Sometimes, it is easy to forget that the wine in your glass is an agricultural product.
 So we stay calm, roll with the punches and are thankful for another year we get to make wine in this "Land of Delight".